THE EUROPEAN IDENTITY

 – Church Times

-‘Green argues the prime case for Europe as shared values rather than share values…Certainly this short book should be compulsory reading for the Remain campaign, offering as it does some inspiration, hope and spice for those who self-define as Europeans…The real shock is that this is a Tory…who is making the best case for Europe I’ve read in a long time.’ – Tribune
+‘… this short book should be compulsory reading for the Remain campaign, offering as it does some inspiration, hope and spice for those who self-define as Europeans…’ – Tribune

-‘stimulating and informative reading on the fate of the European Union’
+‘… stimulating and informative reading on the fate of the European Union… ‘ – Strategic Policy

 Is there any such thing as a European identity?
 Amidst all the kaleidoscopic variety what – if anything – do 28 members of the European Union have in common?
 The facts of history have created shared interests and cultural connections that are in the end more important than the differences.
 We know we are different from Asia; and we are more different from America than we – perhaps especially the British – think.
 So in a 21st century of globalisation and emerging great powers, Europe must discover and define that common identity.
 This is a challenge for all the big states of the EU.